Bail Bondsmen FAQs:

 Unsecured appearance bond – The defendant secures his or her own release by committing to pay the full amount of bail if he or she fails to appear.
 No property or money is required as a deposit or collateral.

 Credit card – Full amount of bail is charged to a credit card and returned if the defendant appears, less a 2.49-3% administrative fee, depending on whether the payment is made online or in person.

 How can I pay bail in person?

 There are two places to pay bail in person: in a courthouse during a defendant’s appearance (either at arraignment or immediately after or at subsequent court dates) and at Department of Corrections facilities.
 The bail-paying process differs based on the location of the payment.

 You can pay bail in-person at a courthouse only when the defendant is also present at the court.
 Families and friends most commonly pay bail at the courthouse during arraignment.
 Immediate payment of bail during arraignment can prevent the defendant from being transferred to Department of Corrections custody and jail.
 Cash is accepted at courthouses (or credit card, if the judge designates that as an option); courthouse cashiers do not accept any form of check or money order and may not have change so do your best to have exact change.

 To post bail at the courthouse at arraignment or a subsequent appearance, determine which courtroom is hearing the defendant’s case.
 Once in the courtroom, notify the defendant’s attorney, the court officer and the court clerk of your intention to pay bail for a given defendant.
 At arraignment, you will need to wait until the defendant has gone before the judge, and for appearances after arraignment, you may need to wait until the defendant’s case is called to pay bail.
-Tthe court officer will ensure the defendant is held in the building for release, and the clerk will direct you to the cashier’s office in that courthouse.
+The court officer will ensure the defendant is held in the building for release, and the clerk will direct you to the cashier’s office in that courthouse.